rapidsai/cugraph/TRANSITIONGUIDE.md

 ## Python API

+This release introduces new concepts in the API and improves user experience through more automation and better DataFrame support.
+Python users are encouraged to review these changes and potentially upgrade their code before using 0.11 verison.

 ### New graph types
 The Python API now has `Graph` (undirected) and `DiGraph` (directed) types.
 This is closer to NetworkX's API.